oiraqi/eas/P1-Big-Picture/README.md

 - Loose coupling

 ### Accessibility
 Ensuring ubiquitous access to data and functionality, i.e., access _anytime_, _anywhere_.
-This requires the client to support:
+This requires the _client side_ to support:
 - as many types of devices as possible, for portability and responsivness (adaptability to screen size)
 - as many operating systems as possible for portability
 - offline access through caching
--

 ### Interoperability
 ### Maintainability